 - transfer duty or stamp duty, which is based on the value of your home

 - Lenders' Mortgage Insurance (LMI) if you’re borrowing more than 80% of your home’s purchase price

 - mortgage registration fees

-- land tax and registration of title
+- registration of title

 - loan application fees, including independent valuers' fees.

 Be aware that you may have to pay some of these upfront costs multiple times (e.g., building reports or legal fees) if you offer or place bids on more than one home.

 Ongoing costs of buying and owning a home can include: